tefi-anbessa/test_bench/README.md

 - Projects are uniquely identified by a 2-letter code, e.g. AA, AB, AC, etc.

 ## Tags
-- Design elements require a tag to be assigned.
+- Engineering design elements require a tag to be assigned.
 - Tags belong to projects, but can be sub-grouped within a project by assigning a project stage (1 to 10).
+- Tags belong to disciplines, e.g. Electrical, Piping, etc.
 - The tag is the link to data sheet and further detailed information.
 [TODO - implement flexible tag structure.]
-Tags are unique across disciplines and projects.
+Tags are unique within disciplines and projects.
+[TODO]: Provide an option for tags to be unique only on the project level.
+Requires coordination of tag prefixes.
-- For a tag to have further information added to produce a data sheet, it has to be assigned to a tagable type.
-The following tagable types are available: [TODO: keep this list up to date]
+- For a tag to have further information added, it has to be assigned to a tagable type.
+The information required is generally what is needed to produce a data sheet for procurement.
+- The following tagable types are available: [TODO: keep this list up to date]
   - Switchboard
   - Cable
   - Motor
   - SocketCct
   - LightCct
   - Pipe
 - Source
 - Consumer

+## Disciplines
+- Disciplines can be used to group tags, documents, etc.
+- Disciplines are set across the organization, so all projects share the same set of discipine codes.
+[HOLD] - Disciplines interact with functional role assignments.
+- Because they are not typically mutable, there is no UI for managing disciplines.
+They are set by db:seed.

 ## Electrical
 - Electrical power distribution can be modeled, mainly for the purpose of producing documentation.
-- The following tag types are loadable, meaning they can have attached electrical load information: Switchboard, Motor, SocketCct, LightCct.
+- The following tag types are demandable, meaning they can have attached electrical load information:
+  - Switchboard
+  - Motor
+  - SocketCct
+  - LightCct
 [TODO: keep this list up to date]
 - Switchboards have multiple outgoing circuits, each uniquely identified.
 - Each circuit has protection devices and options.
 - Each circuit can have an assigned load and cable.